Aman-2903/Content_based_recommendation_system/README.md

 # Content_based_recommendation_system
-we build course recommendation sysytem using content based method
+A Machine Learning model that recommend course using Content-based technique.